 Actually, I did this page, and other luo-connecting channel pages, for a few insistent patients, and for me.

 It means I can look up both the channel and its symptoms on my smartphone in case I forget them.

 For more information about this type of acupuncture channel, click on luo-connecting channels.

-Luo-connecting channels have great influence, so giving Bladder 58 considerable power in removing stuck Qi along the channel's pathway, and also from areas influenced by it or by the Kidneys.
+Luo-connecting channels have great influence.
+This means Bladder 58 can be very effective at removing stuck Qi along the channel’s pathway, and also from areas influenced by it or by the Kidneys.
 For example,

 Knowing how to treat the Luo-connecting vessels gives acupuncturists great flexibility and understanding of how pain and discomfort accumulate in the body, and how this trapped Qi can be helped.